Princeton Visitor Centre:

 Mother Nature did some of her best work here.
 Mountains with jagged peaks, rocky outcrops, rolling hills, alpine meadows, crystal clear lakes, and the Similkameen River invite you to connect with our ancient landscape.
 Hike, bike, camp, swim, fish, canoe, kayak or float your days away.
 Wildlife abounds with Bighorn Sheep, mountain goats, bear, elk, deer, moose, eagles, hawks and countless other species.
 In the winter, enjoy downhill and cross-country skiing as well as snowshoeing and snowmobiling.
 This is where you unplug, unwind and reconnect with who you are.
 This is the Similkameen.

-The Similkameen Valley has RV facilities.
+The Similkameen Valley has Camping and RV facilities.